 Are the dogs in this video performing aggressive behaviors?
 Yes!!

 Are they aggressive dogs?
 No!!

 This video actually depicts ritualized aggression being performed by two Great Pyrenees dogs, a type of livestock guardian dog (LGD).
-LGD’s have been selectively bred for thousands of years (dating back to the early Romans) to guard territory Their Genetics have been heavily influenced by humans selecting for dogs who will guard their flock from predators by instinctively reacting to any unfamiliar beings who enter their territory.
+LGD’s have been selectively bred for thousands of years (dating back to the early Romans) to guard territory and to guard their “flock”.
+Their Genetics have been heavily influenced by humans selecting for dogs who will guard their flock from predators by instinctively reacting to any unfamiliar beings who enter their territory.

 TRIGGER WARNING!!!
 This video shows a dog bite at 0:10.